 Equity mutual funds.
-At year-end 2019, 59 percent of 401(k) plan assets invested in mutual funds were invested in equity mutual funds, including both active and index equity mutual funds (Figure 4).
-Consistent with the general industry trend, average equity mutual fund expense ratios incurred by 401(k) investors continued to decline in 2019, falling to 0.39 percent (Figure 6).40 In 2019, 401(k) investors continued to concentrate their equity mutual fund assets in lowercost funds.
-In 2019, the simple average expense ratio for equity mutual funds was 1.24 percent.
-However, taking into account both the funds offered in 401(k) plans and the distribution of assets in those funds, 401(k) plan participants who invested in equity mutual funds paid about one-third of that amount-0.39 percent on average-lower than the industrywide asset-weighted average of 0.52 percent.
+At year-end 2020, 59 percent of 401(k) plan assets invested in mutual funds were invested in equity mutual funds, including both active and index equity mutual funds (Figure 4).
+Average equity mutual fund expense ratios incurred by 401(k) investors in 2020 remained unchanged from 2019 at 0.39 percent (Figure 6).40 401(k) investors continued to concentrate their equity mutual fund assets in lower-cost funds.
+In 2020, the simple average expense ratio for equity mutual funds was 1.16 percent.
+However, taking into account both the funds offered in 401(k) plans and the distribution of assets in those funds, 401(k) plan participants who invested in equity mutual funds paid about one-third of that amount-0.39 percent on average-lower than the industrywide asset-weighted average of 0.50 percent.
 401(k) mutual fund investors incur lower average expense ratios not only for equity mutual funds overall but also when disaggregated into domestic equity mutual funds and world equity mutual funds (Figure 7).

 Several factors contribute to the relatively low average expense ratios incurred by 401(k) plan participants investing in mutual funds.
-Both inside and outside the 401(k) plan market, mutual funds compete among themselves and with other financial products to offer shareholders service and performance.41 In addition, shareholders are sensitive to the fees and expenses that funds charge.42 Indeed, new sales and assets tend to be concentrated in lower-cost funds, providing a market incentive for funds to offer their services at competitive prices.43 In the 401(k) plan market, performance- and cost-conscious plan sponsors also impose market discipline.
-Plan sponsors regularly evaluate the performance of the plans' investments,44 and performance reflects fees.
+Both inside and outside the 401(k) plan market, mutual funds compete among themselves and with other financial products to offer shareholders service and performance.
+In addition, shareholders are sensitive to the fees and expenses that funds charge.
+Indeed, new sales and assets tend to be concentrated in lower-cost funds, providing a market incentive for funds to offer their services at competitive prices.
+In the 401(k) plan market, performance- and cost-conscious plan sponsors also impose market discipline.
+Plan sponsors regularly evaluate the performance of the plans' investments, and performance reflects fees.

 The lower average expense ratios incurred by 401(k) participants also reflect other factors.
 Some plan sponsors choose to cover a portion of 401(k) plan administrative costs or pay such costs directly from participant accounts.
 This allows them to select funds or fund share classes with lower expense ratios because the fund or fund share class pays little or no shareholder servicing fees to recordkeepers or other intermediaries.
 Further, many 401(k) plans have large average account balances, and economies of scale help reduce the fees and expenses of the funds offered in these plans.
-45 Finally, in contrast with investments made outside of 401(k) plans, where shareholders typically pay for the assistance of a financial adviser when investing in mutual funds, 46 there is a more limited role for financial adviser services inside these plans.47
+45 Finally, in contrast with investments made outside of 401(k) plans, where shareholders typically pay for the assistance of a financial adviser when investing in mutual funds, 46 there is a more limited role for financial adviser services inside these plans.